axelerant/Reading-The-Pragmatic-Programmer/Chapter-4.md

 - One that does no more and no less than it claims to do.
 - Documenting and verifying that claim is the heart of Design by contract.

+### DBC

+- Every function and method in a software does something.
+It has some expectations and based upon that it delivers some output.

+- Meyer describes these expectations and claims as follows -

+### Preconditions

+- What must be true in order for the routine to be called: the routines's requirements.
+A routines should never get called when its preconditions would be violated.
+It is the caller's responsibility to pass good data.

+### Postconditions

+- What routine is gauranteed to do; the state of the worls when routine is done.
+The fact that the routine has a postcondition implies that it will conclude: infinite loops aren't allowed.

+### Class invariants

+- Class ensures that this condition is always true from the perspective of a caller.
+During internal processing of a routine, the invariant may not hold, but by the time routine exits and control returns to the caller, the invariant must be true.

+* The contract between a routine and any potential caller can thus be read as :

+> If all the routines's preconditions are met by the caller, the routine shall gaurantee that all postconditions and invariants will be true when it completes.

+If either party fails to live up to the terms of the contract, then a remedy is invoked - maybe an exception is raised, or the program terminates.

+> Whatever happens, make no mistake that failure to live up to the contract is a "BUG".